 Colours.
 Lines.
 Transitions.
 Spaces.

 (Jakob Gasteiger; Untitled, 2014; Oil on canvas; © Bildrecht 2021, Photo © Rainer Iglar)

 Jakob Gasteiger (b.
 1953) defies generic description as a painter, since his works refuse to fit the conventional understanding of painting as a depiction.
-As he says himself (my translation):

 The Salzburg-born artist is perhaps most commonly associated with his minimalist paintings using largely single colours applied with a notched spreader (rather than a brush).

 The result becomes self-referential.
 The absence of a depiction leads the viewer to focus, for example, more on the texture and structure created through the application technique; the interfaces between colour, form and material become less defined.